-LISTEN: FOX Weather meteorologist Bob Van Dillen rescued a woman trapped inside her car on a flooded road due Hurricane Helene while reporting live in Atlanta that morning.
+LISTEN: FOX Weather meteorologist Bob Van Dillen rescued a woman trapped inside her car on a flooded road due to Hurricane Helene while reporting live in Atlanta that morning.
 GPB's Orlando Montoya talks with Van Dillen about it.

 FOX Weather meteorologists Bob Van Dilsen rescued a woman trapped in her car on a flooded road early on Friday, September 27, 2024.
 Courtesy FOX